A Versatile and Efficient Reinforcement Learning Framework for Autonomous Driving: Related Work

 \subsection{Modular VS End-to-End Autonomous Driving}

-Currently, mainstream architectures for autonomous driving are structured in either a modular or an end-to-end way.
+Currently, mainstream architectures for autonomous driving stem from either a modular or an end-to-end way.

-The conventional \textbf{modular pipeline} comprises a multitude of sub-systems, such as environment perception, localization, behavior prediction, planning, and control\cite{Levinson2011,Yurtsever2020}.
+The conventional \textbf{modular pipeline} comprises a multitude of sub-systems, such as perception, localization, prediction, planning, and control\cite{Levinson2011,Yurtsever2020}.
 In order to handle as many real-world scenarios as possible, the interoperation of these highly functional modules relies on human-engineered deterministic rules.
-The first in-depth discussions and analyses of the low-level software that encapsulates these rules are in the 2005 DARPA Grand Challenge \cite{thrun2006} and 2007 DARPA Urban Challenge\cite{montemerlo2008}, which form a basis for many later studies \cite{Levinson2011}.
+The first in-depth discussions and analyses of the low-level software that encapsulates these rules are in the famous DARPA Challenge\cite{thrun2006,montemerlo2008}, paving the way for many later studies\cite{Levinson2011}.
 The modular pipeline is widely adopted in the industry due to its remarkable interpretability.
 It endows the overall system with the ability to track down and locate sub-system malfunctions.
 Nevertheless, modular formalism bears several major drawbacks\cite{Tampuu2021}.
 Large amounts of human engineering are involved to fine-tune individual and cross-module configurations.
-The framework also suffers from severe compounding errors when decomposing the whole system into lots of smaller-scale but interpretable modules, as the perception uncertainty and modeling errors could be amplified and passed down through the pipeline.
+The framework also suffers from severe compounding errors when decomposing the whole system into lots of smaller-scale but interpretable modules, as the perception uncertainty and modeling errors would snowball through the pipeline.

 Alternatively, \textbf{end-to-end} autonomous driving has been increasingly acknowledged.
 It is widely accepted that human driving is a behavior reflex task\cite{Tampuu2021} that requires little high-level reasoning and conscious attention, which harbors the same view with the end-to-end architecture.
 As a deep learning-based solution, the task-specific end-to-end learning ability brings a great reduction of human engineering efforts.
 However, many studies\cite{Zablocki2021,Muller2018,Xiao2020} recognize the drawback of lack of interpretability in the development of end-to-end systems due to its black-box learning scheme.
 To alleviate this limitation, Chen\textit{ et al.}\cite{chen2021} combine the probabilistic graphical modeling with RL to improve the interpretability for autonomous driving in simulation scenarios.
 Despite these efforts, weak interpretability remains a fatal disadvantage of the end-to-end approaches against the modular architecture\cite{Xiao2020}.